Book I, Ch. 6— Moon, Shadow, Crescent Knife

 Gran laughed.
 “How are you still eating?”

-A crowd was already gathered.
-But not a festival crowd.
+A crowd was already gathered around the Teller’s Altar.
+But this did not feel like a festival crowd.

 Not here.